Rndwiga/mnara/README.md

 Mnara is extremely flexible and extensible to be used in any project.

 ###Documentation
+    Important: I have implemented a lot of changes since the last release.

-To get started on Mnara here is a user friendly documentation wiki: [**Tyondo Mnara Wiki**](https://github.com/Rndwiga/mnara/wiki)
+    I have not touched on the db, but the structure has significantly changed To get started on Mnara here is a user friendly documentation wiki: [**Tyondo Mnara Wiki**](https://github.com/Rndwiga/mnara/wiki)